Owen Smith: 2016 Labour leadership election

 On 10 July 2016, Owen Smith claimed Corbyn and his allies were prepared to see the party split.
 He claimed on Twitter: "On July 27 I asked Jeremy Corbyn if he was prepared to see our party split & worse, wanted it to.
 He offered no answer".
 Smith also claimed "In the same meeting, in response to the same question [John McDonnell] shrugged his shoulders and said 'if that's what it takes'."

 Three days later, on 13 July 2016, Smith announced his intention to stand as a candidate in the leadership ballot.
 He said that he supported many of Corbyn's policies but that Corbyn was "not a leader who can lead us into an election and win for Labour."
 He suggested that the party's MPs or NEC could choose between him and Angela Eagle, so that only one of the two would go forward to a ballot.
 He postponed the scheduled official launch of his campaign in Pontypridd on 15 July following the Bastille Day attack in Nice, which he described as "heartbreaking".
 In launching his campaign on 17 July, he called for a rewriting of Clause IV of the party's constitution to make a specific reference to tackling inequality, which he said should be "right at the heart of everything that we do".

 On 18 July 2016, Angela Eagle pulled out of the leadership race because she had approximately 20 fewer nominations than Smith.
 In an interview, Smith offered the following endorsement of the former contender: "Angela is a star in the Labour firmament.
 She will be at my right hand throughout this contest and if I am successful, Angela will be alongside me as my right hand woman."
 He explained that his decision to run for leader was partly because the future of the Labour Party was at risk, stating that the "possibility of split is dangerously real".

 On 24 September 2016, Corbyn soundly defeated Smith in the Labour leadership election, securing 61.8% of the vote to Smith's 38.2%.

 Corbyn Shadow Cabinet

 Following the 2017 general election, Corbyn appointed Smith as Shadow Secretary of State for Northern Ireland.
 After Smith announced his support for the UK to remain in the European single market and his support for a second EU referendum (a breach of shadow cabinet collective responsibility), Corbyn fired Smith from the Labour frontbench.
 He was replaced by Tony Lloyd, who served previously in the Blair government and as Shadow Housing Minister under Corbyn.

 Departure from Parliament

 Smith announced on Twitter that he had written to Corbyn about his intention to step down at the 2019 general election.
+He said he was standing down for "personal and political reasons", and earlier had said "I got elected on a set of values which I think Brexit is incompatible with".

 After leaving Parliament, Smith became the UK government relations director for pharmaceutical company Bristol Myers Squibb.